cheuktingli/psitip/README.rst

 Python Symbolic Information Theoretic Inequality Prover

 Psitip is a computer algebra system for information theory written in Python.
 Random variables, expressions and regions are objects in Python that can be manipulated easily.
-Moreover, it supports a versatile deduction system for automated theorem proving.
+Moreover, it implements a versatile deduction system for automated theorem proving.
 Psitip supports features such as:

 - Proving linear information inequalities via the linear programming method by Yeung and Zhang (see `References`_).
 The linear programming method was first implemented in the ITIP software developed by Yeung and Yan ( http://user-www.ie.cuhk.edu.hk/~ITIP/ ).
+See `References`_ for other software based on this method.

-- `Automated inner and outer bounds`_ in network information theory (e.g. see the automated proof of Gel'fand-Pinsker theorem in the example below).
+- `Automated inner and outer bounds`_ for multiuser settings in network information theory (e.g. see the automated proof of Gel'fand-Pinsker theorem in the example below).

-- `Numerical optimization`_ over distributions, and evaluation of rate regions involving auxiliary random variables.
+- `Numerical optimization`_ over distributions, and evaluation of rate regions involving auxiliary random variables (e.g. `Example 1: Degraded broadcast channel`_).

+- `Finding examples`_ of distributions where a set of constraints is satisfied.

 - `Fourier-Motzkin elimination`_.